adambard/learnxinyminutes-docs/java.html.markdown

         // easier way, by using something that is called Double Brace
         // Initialization.

-        private static final Set<String> COUNTRIES = HashSet<String>() {{
+        private static final Set<String> COUNTRIES = new HashSet<String>() {{
             add("DENMARK");
             add("SWEDEN");
             add("FINLAND");
         }}

-        /*
-        The first brace is creating a new AnonymousInnerClass and the second one declares an instance initializer block.
-This block is called when the anonymous inner class is created.
+        // The first brace is creating a new AnonymousInnerClass and the
+        // second one declares an instance initializer block.
+This block
+        // is called when the anonymous inner class is created.
-        This does not only work for Collections, it works for all non-final classes.
+        // This does not only work for Collections, it works for all
-        */
+        // non-final classes.

     } // End main method
 } // End LearnJava class